andresebr/kumodd/docs/guide/Search-Query.md

 only access to all files and metadata in the user's 'My Drive' folder.
 This excludes the Application Data folder.

-For photos, select: --scope https://www.googleapis.com/auth/drive.photos.readonly
+For photos, use option: __--scope https://www.googleapis.com/auth/drive.photos.readonly__

-For app data, select: --scope https://www.googleapis.com/auth/drive.appdata
+For app data, use option: __--scope https://www.googleapis.com/auth/drive.appdata__

 ## Corpus